byteball/telegram-quiz/README.md

-# Byteball Quiz Bot
+# telegram-quiz

-Quiz to test your yteball knowledge.
+Telegram chatbot that allows users to pass a quiz and get some Bytes

 ## Installation